Skip to main content

 server 169.254.169.123 prefer iburst minpoll 4 maxpoll 4

-3. Restart the chronyd daemon to apply the changes.
+3. Restart the chronyd daemon:

 sudo service chronyd restart